 Establishment in 1953

-The founder of Gifu Plastic Industry was a young man named Koei Omatsu, who was 28 years old at the time.
+The company was established by a young entrepreneur, Koei Omatsu, who was just 28 years old at the time.

 Establishment in 1953